 Double-click the Userinit value, and fix the path accordingly.

-Related post: Here is a case where a malware had modified the Userinit value (and locked down the Task Manager in some systems), thus blocking the user from logging on to their user account.
-Check out the post Fix “Can not find script file C:\WINDOWS\run.vbs” for more information.
+Related post: Here is a case where malware had modified the Userinit value (and locked down the Task Manager in some systems), thus blocking the user from logging on to their user account.
+Check out the article Fix “Can not find script file C:\WINDOWS\run.vbs” for more information.

 That’s it!
-Type EXIT in the Command Prompt window and Turn off computer, or continue to Windows.
+Type EXIT in the Command Prompt window.
+Continue to Windows.